dso-toolkit/dso-toolkit/README.md

 #### `development`

 This environment is used to develop new components in Storybook.
-Storybook is built around stories and since this project has multiple Storybooks (one for each implementation), the stories are put in a separate package `@dso-toolkit/sources` (`/packages/sources`).
-All the implementations have a devDependency on `@dso-toolkit/sources`.
+Storybook is built around stories and since this project has multiple Storybooks (one for each implementation).

 The easiest way to start this environment is with one of the following commands: